Energy Orchard (album)

-Energy Orchard was the debut album by Northern Ireland-based rock band Energy Orchard, released in 1990.
+Energy Orchard is the debut album by Northern Ireland-based rock band Energy Orchard, released in 1990.

 Critical reception

 The Boston Globe deemed the album "a gem, filled with U2's spiritual optimism and a smart, diverse sound that pays homage to U2, Dire Straits, Bob Dylan, John Cougar Mellencamp and early rhythm 'n' blues rockers such as the Yardbirds and Animals."